-The levels for each emission measured, which have been adjusted where necessary, are compared to the relevant ICNIRP general public guideline limit which applies at the particular frequency of the emission.
-It should be noted that the ICNIRP guideline limits vary according to frequency.
-The limits for the different measurements presented in the tables will vary as the measurements have been performed at different frequencies.
+The levels for each measure (as adjusted where necessary) are compared to the relevant ICNIRP Public Exposure Limit which applies for the particular frequency of the emission.
+It should be again noted that the ICNIRP Public Exposure Limit varies according to frequency - the limits for the different measurements presented in the tables will vary as the measurements have been performed at different frequencies.